lpar/gzipped/README.md

 ## Caveats

 All requests are passed to Go's standard `http.ServeContent` method for fulfilment.
-MIME type sniffing, accept ranges, content negotiation and other tricky details are handled by that method.
+MIME type mapping, accept ranges, content negotiation and other tricky details are handled by that method.
+If the extension of a file doesn't have a defined MIME type, `ServeContent`'s sniffing may result in it assigning a MIME type such as `application/x-gzip` rather than what you might hope.
+See issue #18 for more information.

 It is up to you to ensure that your compressed and uncompressed resources are kept in sync.

 Directory browsing isn't supported.
-That includes remapping URLs ending in `/` to `index.html`, `index.htm`, `Welcome.html` or whatever -- if you want URLs remapped that way, I suggest having your router do it, or using middleware, so that you have control over the behavior.
+That includes remapping URLs ending in `/` to `index.html`, `index.htm`, `Welcome.html` or whatever — if you want URLs remapped that way, I suggest having your router do it, or using middleware, so that you have control over the behavior.
 For example, to add support for `index.html` files in directories: